MarkStringerComedy/MarkStringerComedy.github.io/index.md

 ### Joke No. 25 - Netflix Death check

 Have ever watched so much Netflix that Netflix thinks it needs to check if you're dead?
 You know - it pops up that little window?
 "Are you still watching Netflix?"
-You appear to have been watching Silent Witness for 42 staight episodes.
+You appear to have been watching Silent Witness for 42 straight episodes.
 If you are doing that to spank off to Emilia Fox - you probably need some fluids.

 ---